Query Links

 Article summary

-Query links enable users to combine multiple Queries and maintain and reuse a Query for multiple reports.
-This is useful if the same information from a particular Query is needed on multiple reports, such as CompanyInfo.
+Query Links enable users to combine multiple queries and maintain and reuse a query for multiple reports.
+This is useful if the same information from a single query is needed on multiple reports, such as CompanyInfo.

-Query links work similarly to subreports but offer better performance, especially if the subreport is used at the line/details level.
+Query Links work similarly to subreports but offer improved performance, especially when used at the line/details level.

-Scenario: The Query FPCompanyInfo contains the company information (data sources/tables):
+In this scenario, the FPCompanyInfo query contains the company information (data sources and tables):

 Follow these steps:

-1. Locate the Replacement report/Query for which FPCompanyInfo should be used/linked.
-The report SalesPackingSlipReplacement and the FPCompanyInfo are linked to the data source/table CustPackingSlipJour.
+1. Locate the replacement report or query to which FPCompanyInfo should be linked.
+The report SalesPackingSlipReplacement and the FPCompanyInfo are linked to the data source table CustPackingSlipJour.

-2. Open the Query wizard, click Copy/Link query when selecting Tables, and choose to which table the Query should be linked.
+2. Open the Query Wizard and navigate to the Tables page.
+There, click Copy/Link query and choose which table the query should be linked to.

-Toggling the Link (updates query on source change) button to Yes will create a reference to the Query (instead of just copying the Query) and ensure the following options become available:
+Toggling the Link (updates query on source change) button to Yes creates a reference to the query (instead of just copying the query) and ensures the following options become available:

 Options